With every Presidential candidate vying to make an impression and win votes, it’s no surprise that political advertisements abound across the web.

 - A large footer menu provides another chance for prospects to continue browsing instead of taking immediate action (donating, joining email list, etc.).

-Tell the same story across ad and post-click experience
+Tell the same story across ad and post-click landing page

-Bernie Sanders’s digital advertising team focuses their attention on both ads and post-click experiences to ensure ad clicks and budget aren’t wasted.
-Use his examples as inspiration to tell the same story narrative across your pre- and post-click experiences to ensure you don’t miss your opportunity either.
+Bernie Sanders’s digital advertising team focuses their attention on both ads and post-click landing pages to ensure ad clicks and budget aren’t wasted.
+Use his examples as inspiration to tell the same story narrative across your pre- and post-click landing pages to ensure you don’t miss your opportunity either.

 Request an Instapage Enterprise Demo today to see how you can start creating dedicated, personalized post-click landing pages at scale for each of your segmented audiences.